NicoPANW/Contrail_Cookbook/docs/index.md

 IPAM = select an IPAM, it has to be pre-defined before.
 CIDR = CIDR type of prefix.
-Allocation pools = can be blank or specify a start address.
+Allocation pools = can be blank or specify a start & end address.
 Gateway = GW IP@ will auto-populated by Contrail with x.x.x.1 address or could be manually specified.
-Service Address = used for metadata
+Service Address = used for metadata service (vRouter DHCP and DNS messages to VM) DNS = enable DNS to provide DNS parameters that were specified in IPAM.
+If nothing specified, the service address of the subnet is used as the DNS server.
-DNS = enable DNS to provide DNS parameters that were specified in IPAM DHCP = enable DHCP in the VN to provide IP@ to VMs
+DHCP = enable DHCP in the VN to provide IP@ to VMs along other DHCP options, so vRouter traps DHCP message coming from VM.
+If DHCP is disabled in the subnet, the broadcast DHCP requests will be flooded in the VN.

 ![Screenshot](img/virtual_networks/VR-subnet-user-defined.png)